Welcome to Your Grand Rapids Summer Guide for 2019

 Improve your tennis, basketball, soccer game and more at a sports camp at NorthPointe Christian.

-Design a robotic dog, build a Cake Catapults, and more at Camp Invention.
+Design a robotic dog, build a Cake Catapult and more at Camp Invention.

-Get dirty and play with clay as you learn all sorts of pottery techniques at Pottery Lane as they feature varying programs over the summer.
+Get dirty and play with clay as you learn all sorts of pottery techniques at Pottery Lane.

-Skills and Thrills, Pirates and Mermaids, and Wacky Water are just a few of the many themed day camps R-Athletics is dreaming up to keep your kids moving and grooving.
+Wacky Water, American Girl Doll, and Daredevil Adventure are just a few of the many themed day camps R-Athletics is dreaming up to keep your kids moving and grooving.